Heathenry in Canada: Hail and Horn Gathering

 High Symbel follows immediately after the Húsel were folks come together to drink of the horn and speak good wholesome words.
 The horn is carried round by the Byrele and order is maintained by the Thyle.
 Gifting is an important part of the Hail and Horn High Symbel as it allows many bonds to be formed by folks who may live great distances from each other.
 After the High Symbel, the folk are treated to a line-up of entertainment as performers participate in the Skaldic.
 At the Skaldic patrons can expect hearing a number of tales pertinent to the lore of the god/dess being honoured at the event.

 It is also after the Skaldic that the organizers present the arm rings to two members of the gathered folk who have been selected by the Doughty, previous recipients of armrings, for reasons which should embody dedication to the community and exemplary conduct which has been recognized by the Doughty throughout the event.
 As the entry fee to the event comprises the cost of purchasing the crafted silver rings, it is understood that the gifted rings are offered by the folk, through the advice of the Doughty and given by the Organizers to the recipients, forming an elaborate gifting cycle.

+As of Hail and Horn Gathering 2023, arm rings are no longer presented to members of the community.
+Instead, two attendants are selected by a raffle.
+One of which receives a monetary compensation equal to their entrance fee for that year's event and is said to be "chosen" by that year's venerated deity.
+The second attendant is given free entry to the successive year's event.

-Major Controversies
+Major controversies

 Although heathens in Canada share many similarities, disagreements about how to practice Heathenry exist.
 Many of these controversies are influenced by American Asatru and Heathenry, but they also have intricacies that are specific to Canada, in contrast to the United States or Europe.